flashcordon/big-history/Histoire-système-solaire.md

 would increase the pressure to less than 15 mbar total and, while about twice the current Martian atmospheric pressure, this is well below the needed ~1 bar

-Carbonate-bearing mineral deposits could be heated to release their CO2.
-The typical decrepitation temperature for carbonates is around ~300 °C. This is high enough that it could not be achieved by solar heating from greenhouse warming, and would thus require some form of deposit processing.

 There is
 no plausible scenario that is feasible today or in the near future by